vimaier/hpc-knapsack/README.md

 **Measurement:**

-To compare the durations of this algorithm to the durations of the sequential one the example problem has been solved and measured under the same circumstances.
+To compare the durations of this algorithm to the durations of the sequential one, the example problem has been solved and measured under the same circumstances.
 The average duration was 1.15 seconds.
 On first sight the parallelization provides a reduction of the duration from 1.84 seconds to 1.15 seconds what corresponds to a speedup of ~1.6.

-(TODO: KEVIN LAPTOP SPECS?)

 ~~~
 Algorithm;Dynamic Programming (Parallel) (Version 1)